chitranshu-srivastava/face-detection-tfjs-react/README.md

 # object-detection-tfjs-react

-Detect faces in an image using tensor flow's coco-ssd and react js
+Detect faces and object in an image using tensor flow's coco-ssd and react js